Morse code mnemonics: Visual mnemonic

-Here is a more up-to-date version, ca. 1988:

 Morse Map

-A visual map of Morse Code Dits and Dashes shown arranged in layers according to length.
+A visual map of Morse Code Dits and Dahs shown arranged in layers according to length.

-This visual map of Dits an Dahs is arranged from top to bottom by character length (e.g. first layer is just one sound — a dit or a dah for E or T, the second layer contains letters formed by two sounds, the third layer by three sounds, etc.) Dits to the Left and Dahs to the right.
+This visual map of Dits and Dahs is arranged from top to bottom by character length (e.g. first layer is just one sound — a dit or a dah for E or T, the second layer contains letters formed by two sounds, the third layer by three sounds, etc.) Dits to the Left and Dahs to the right.

 Other systems

 Other visual mnemonic systems have been created for Morse code, mapping the elements of the Morse code characters onto pictures for easy memorization.
 For instance, "R" might be represented as a "racecar" seen in a profile view, with the two wheels of the racecar being the dits and the body being the dah.

 English

 Syllabic mnemonics

 Syllabic mnemonics are based on the principle of associating a word or phrase to each Morse code letter, with stressed syllables standing for a dah and unstressed ones for a dit.
 There is no well-known complete set of syllabic mnemonics for English, but various mnemonics do exist for individual letters.